Treeway7/3DSModdingEngineersHandbook/content/docs/Appendix/Using The Terminal.md

 # Using The Terminal

-There are many different tools available at your disposal, some of which only have a command-line interface.
-You'll need to use a terminal to run certain programs.
+You'll need to use a terminal to run certain programs which don't have a graphical interface.

 {{< hint info >}}

-A computer terminal lets you run apps with a *command-line interface* (CLI), as opposed to a graphical interface (GUI).
-Terminals let you use your computer by writing commands into a text box.
+A computer terminal lets you use your computer with a *command-line interface* (CLI) by writing commands into a text box, as opposed to the usual graphical user interface (GUI), which generally relies on a mouse.

-Many development tools are *command-line only,* and don't have a graphical interface (or GUI).
+Many development tools offer only a CLI and don't have a GUI.

 {{< /hint >}}